Budget Calculator

 Be realistic about your discretionary spending.
 An overly restrictive budget is hard to maintain long-term.
 Allow some room for entertainment and personal expenses to make your budget sustainable.
 Build an emergency fund of 3 to 6 months of expenses before focusing on other savings goals.

 Automate your savings by setting up automatic transfers to savings accounts on payday.
 This ensures you save before you have a chance to spend the money, following the pay-yourself-first principle.
+Pair this with automatic bill payments for all fixed expenses — utility companies, lenders, and service providers typically offer autopay discounts, and you will never miss a due date and damage your credit score.

 Review your budget monthly and adjust as needed.
 Life changes, and your budget should change with it.
 Regular reviews help you stay on track and identify problems early.